Rules, Scoring & Classes

 1. Racers must start in there proper respective CLASS

-10. NO headphones or earphones, MP3 players etc. are to be used anytime you are on the course.
+11. NO headphones or earphones are to be used anytime you are on the course.
+This will result in immediate disqualification.

-Sportsmanship conduct: Foul riding, use of profane or abusive language and other unsportsmanlike behavior will be taken seriously.
+Sportsmanship conduct: Dangerous riding, use of profane or abusive language, or other unsportsmanlike behavior will not be tolerated.
 We are out here for FUN!
-Such behavior by any racer shall subject that racer's warning or immediate disqualification.
-This will be strictly applied when such behavior is directed at course officials, volunteers or spectators.
-The penalty imposed is at the discretion of the race director or co-director.
+Such behavior by any racer shall be subject to warning or immediate disqualification at the Race Directors sole discretion.

-Racer protests must be filed in writing with the race official, Brian Joder, within 30 minutes of completing the race.
+Racer protests must be filed in writing on an incident form available at registration with the Scoring Official within 15 minutes of completing the race.
 In keeping with the atmosphere of our grass roots ideals: friends and family getting together for a good time, all protests will be reviewed and amicably resolved by the parties involved with the ultimate decision made by the race director.

 Category (Class) Descriptions:

 BEGINNER: You will be doing two laps around the course.
-This class is for those who have never raced before and ride maybe 2 times a week.
-Watch for the split for the Beginners on the race course... or you will be doing extra mileage and technical stuff!
+This class is for those who have either never raced or just started racing.
+You ride maybe 2 times a week.
+Watch for the possible split for the Beginners on the race course... or you will be doing extra mileage and technical stuff!

 SPORT: 3 laps around the course.
 You've been riding for a while, you can ride Granite Bay, Auburn and Salmon Falls and do OK.
 You might spend 3-4 days a week riding.